exasol/release-droid/doc/user_guide/user_guide.md

 * If the GitHub repository's releases page is not empty, the new release version must follow the versioning rules.
 It is not allowed to skip a version, to release the same version twice or to release a version that comes before the latest release.

-* The project must contain a `/.github/workflows/upload_release_asset.yml` file in the root directory.
+* The project must contain a `/.github/workflows/upload_release_asset.yml` file in the root directory to upload release assets.
 You can find examples [here](upload_release_asset_example.md).

+* A `changes_<version>.md` file must contain a line starting with `Code name:` followed by a GitHub release header.

+* A `changes_<version>.md` file must contain one or more GitHub ticket numbers in the following format: '#1:<comment>'.
+  All the mentioned on the file tickets must have a closed status on the GitHub.

 ## How to Use Release Robot